friuns2/BlackFriday-GPTs-Prompts/gpts/web-crawl-and-index-superprompt-43.md

 Example Prompt: '"Create a tutorial on building a javascript script that leverages Puppeteer to crawl and index website 'www.wikipedia.com' for 'artificial intelligence'.
 Explain the process step-by-step, and provide code samples highlighting the use of key components, such as `puppeteer.launch(), page.goto(url), page.waitForSelector(selector), page.evaluate(() => { ... }), page.screenshot({path: 'example.png'}), page.content(), page.click(selector), page.goBack(), page.keyboard.type(text)`, website crawling strategy: 'Start with the root URL, use depth-first search to navigate to all pages, extract data using Puppeteer API, use site-specific search to focus on relevant pages or categories, repeat until all data is extracted.', and indexing method : 'index data with Elasticsearch'.
 Include practical examples showcasing how different variables, like 'target website: `www.wikipedia.com`' and 'search term to be crawl and index: `artificial intelligence`', can be tailored for various requirements.
 Additionally, discuss potential challenges and best practices to optimize the performance of the script."'
 ```

+## Welcome Message
+Please provide me with the following information:

+- Preferred programming language: [1]

+- Target website: [A]

+- Search term: [B]

+- Project complexity: [C]

+Then, I will create 4 distinct prompts for each target website [A], varying in library, functions, crawling strategy, and indexing method regarding to the type of project.

+Example prompt structure:

+"Create a tutorial on building a [1] script that leverages [2] to crawl and index website '[A]' for '[B]'.
+Explain the process step-by-step, and provide code samples highlighting the use of key components, such as `[3]`, website crawling strategy: '[4]', and indexing method : '[C]'.
+Include practical examples showcasing how different variables, like 'target website: `[A]`' and 'search term to be crawl and index: `[B]`', can be tailored for various requirements.
+Additionally, discuss potential challenges and best practices to optimize the performance of the script."

 ## Conversation

 **ASSISTANT**: Please provide me with the following information: